breezy-weather/breezy-weather/docs/PROVIDERS.md

 This is a user-end guide to weather providers available in Breezy Weather.
 If you are a developer looking to add a new provider in Breezy Weather, have a look at [contribute](../CONTRIBUTE.md).

 **AccuWeather** is the most complete provider.

 **Open-Meteo** is the only free and open source provider on this list, and probably also the most privacy-friendly.
 It is nearly as complete as **AccuWeather**, however lacks major features (reverse geocoding, alerts and realtime precipitations).
-Air Quality and Pollen are available and remains to be implemented with appropriate credits and acknowledgement.
+Pollen is available and remains to be implemented.

+However, when deciding about which provider you want to use, accuracy of data is probably the most important criteria, however only you can know which one is the best for your country.

 ## Status